- Black History Month: what is it?

 The purpose of Black History Month is to remember and applaud how Black Americans have overcome challenges and struggles.
-By teaching your kids about Black History, you enable them to engage with events of the past that will help them gain context of the future.
+By learning more about Black History, we can engage with events of the past that will help us shape the future.

 Why is Black History Month important? 🤔

 As Lonnie G. Bunch III said at the opening of the National Museum of African American History and Culture in 2016, "There is no more powerful force than a people steeped in their history.
 And there is no higher cause than honouring our struggle and ancestors by remembering."

 Black History Month is important because the month-long celebrations enable us to reimagine the future.
 The celebration is seen as an opportunity to go beyond discussions about struggles of slavery and get inspired by the achievements of Black leaders.

 How can I learn more about Black History Month?